cburkeg/taxcalc/README.md

-# Cnr x Hnry

-Hi!
-This is my custom portfolio for Hnry.

-Although this website is purely front-end, it was made using a boilerplate repo for a full-stack app.
-The project includes a leftover server folder with some placeholder seed data and migrations.
-You can safely ignore all this.

 The tax calculator is built with a couple of assumptions/limitations:

 * The effective tax rate that is displayed is the effective tax rate for your net income (i.e. including your PAYE income.)
 In comparison, the effective tax rate used in Hnry's calculator is specifically for self-employed/other income.